 Color the objects and add levels of perspective

 This certainly belongs to one of the basic lessons in photography and cinematography.
 But when it comes to illustrations, we forget about this trick easily.
-I am talking about depth you gain through playing with a foreground, a midground and a background.
-It brings a sense of texture, location and dynamic to your illustrations.
+I am talking about the depth you gain through playing with a foreground, a midground, and a background.
+It brings a sense of texture, location, and dynamic to your illustrations.
 So, instead of drawing your characters all on one single horizon line, you can place them on different levels to add perspective.
 (Bloopanimation, Nofilmschool)

 Another elegant trick to gain even more perspective is to color your objects.
 This helps the watcher to differentiate them from the background.
 You will instantly gain a more cinematic look for your drawings.